 We have identified statistically significant evidence for a three-way epistatic interaction that is associated with susceptibility to TB.
 This interaction is stronger than any previously described one-way or two-way associations.
 This study highlights the importance of using machine learning methods that are designed to embrace, rather than ignore, the complexity of common diseases such as TB.
 We recommend future studies of the genetics of TB take into account the possibility that high-order epistatic interactions might play an important role in disease susceptibility.

 Collins, Ryan L.; Hu, Ting; Wejse, Christian; Sirugo, Giorgio; Williams, Scott M.; and Moore, Jason H., "Multifactor Dimensionality Reduction Reveals a Three-Locus Epistatic Interaction Associated with Susceptibility to Pulmonary Tuberculosis" (2013).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2966.